Evalle/dockerfiles/virtualbox/README.md

 **Preparation steps:**

-First of all, you need to have a virtualbox kernel module in your system.
-There are two ways to install it:
+First of all, you need to have a virtualbox kernel module installed on your system.

-1) If you're using openSUSE you can install *'virtualbox-host-kmp-desktop'* package via:
+1) If you're using openSUSE like me, you can install *'virtualbox-host-kmp-desktop'* package via:

 ```
 $ sudo zypper in virtualbox-host-kmp-desktop
 ```

-and then run 'insmod' to install vboxdrv.ko:
+and then just run 'insmod' to install vboxdrv.ko:

 ```
 $ sudo insmod /lib/modules/$(uname -r)/updates/vboxdrv.ko
 ```

-2)

-Also, if you run docker as a regular user (e.g. *$ sudo docker ...*) you need to allow *local:root* to access local X server:
+Secondary, if you're run docker as a regular user (e.g. *$ sudo docker ...*) you need to allow *local:root* to access local X server:

 ```
 $ xhost local:root